case-contract-testing/contract-case/packages/documentation/docs/reference/triggers.md

+---
+sidebar_position: 6
+---

-# Triggers, testResponse and testErrorResponse functions
+# Triggers and response tests

 If ContractCase needs to invoke your code during a test, then you will need to define a `trigger`, and either a `testResponse` or `testErrorResponse` function.